xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 These options give you total control over the validation process and the ability to react to every situation you may face, such as adopting a new validator compiler module or managing how the Ajv package processes the input data.

-### Configuring the default Ajv validator compiler
+### Configuring the default Ajv validator compiler {#configuring-the-default-ajv-validator-compiler}

 In the [Understanding the Ajv configuration](#understanding-the-ajv-configuration) section, we saw the default Ajv settings and a link to its documentation to explore them all.
 If you find some useful options you would like to apply, you can set them during the Fastify instance instantiation: